 Introduce students to your organization and available opportunities by hosting an event such as an information session, workshop, case study, informal networking event, or coffee chats.
-Students respond well to interactive content that they can apply to their professional lives…and of course, food!
-Here are some examples of such topics:
+Students respond well to interactive content that they can apply to their professional lives.

 Plan a Visit

 Consider inviting students to virtually visit your location and provide a preview of your organization’s work.
 Office tours, mini-job shadowing experiences in cross-functional areas, mentorship opportunities, and alumni interactions are just a few of our recommendations for a site visit, but we would love to work with you to customize this experience!
 Reach out to our Employer Relations Coordinator to initiate a conversation.

 Make connections with student groups in SoHE by presenting at an organization's meeting or hosting members at your site.
 Opportunities like this are scheduled well in advance and are available on a limited basis.
 Contact our Employer Relations Coordinator as early as your plans allow to develop the best strategy for working with our student organizations.